DrTreEsq/Duke_Applied_Data/README.md

 Click the blue "Download Chrome" button to download the installation file to your machine.

-Install Chrome on Windows

-If prompted, click Run or Save.
-If you chose Save, double-click the downloaded file to start installing.
-Start Chrome.
 Install Chrome on Mac

 Open the file called googlechrome.dmg.